dmitars/simple-twitter-clone/README.md

 Description
 ----
-It is simple twitter clone made with spring framework and freemaker.
+It is a simple twitter clone made with spring framework and freemaker.
 There are spring security, that provides authentification, and spring mvc

 Installation
 ----